Gwagon1/lastCapstone/README.md

 The "Save for Later" page allows users to save items for future reference.
 Users can view saved items, leave comments, and interact with the content.

 ## Credits
 This project is created and maintained by Gryphon Illes Bekaardt.
-For any inquiries, please reach out to bekaardt21@gmail.com.
+For any inquiries, please reach out to [Gryphon Illes Bekaardt](mailto:bekaardt21@gmail.com)
+.